galkinvv/pradeque/README.md

 ### Requirements to meet goal
 * include all features above
 * performance for emplace/push/pop_back and random access that is comparable with vectors
+* performance for operations operating on multiple elements that is comparable with vectors
 * memory efficiency for the case "many containers with a few objects"
 * memory efficiency for the case "one container with a lot of objects"